What Does the Negeri Sembilan Constitution Actually Say About Removing a Ruler?

 3. Objective Determination It is only upon the Undang objectively arriving at a determination that the allegation is made out that they are empowered to call upon the Yang di-Pertuan Besar to withdraw or abdicate.

 4. Proclamation Signed by Undang AND Menteri Besar Article X Clause (2) provides that the determination must be followed by a proclamation signed by both the Undang and the Menteri Besar.
-Without the Menteri Besar’s signature, the proclamation is constitutionally incomplete.
+Without the MB's signature, the proclamation cannot proceed to gazettal, and an ungazetted proclamation carries no operative effect in state administration.

 Former Court of Appeal Judge Datuk Seri Mohd Hishamudin Yunus, himself an anak Negeri Sembilan from Suku Biduanda whose great-great-grandfather was the Undang of Johol for over 60 years, wrote in The Edge on 23 April 2026 that the proclamation was invalid for three separate reasons: